Prostate Cancer

 Day-to-day administration, communications, project management, financial management, and clinical coordination will be managed by the following Coordinating Center staff: Kari Bastow University of Florida Contracting Coordinator Robin Cacchio, RN, CCRP University of Florida Proton Therapy Institute Director of Research Services…

-The Patient and Caregiver Stakeholders are a diverse group of prostate cancer survivors and caregivers who have worked with the PI, co-PI, and co-investigators to develop this study and help to monitor our progress through quarterly web conferences.
-Members include: Scott Cielewich Rui Dos Santos (Minority Engagement Group Member) Thomas…
+COMPPARE’s Patient, Caregiver, and Minority Stakeholders make a diverse group of prostate cancer survivors and caregivers who have worked with the PI, co-PI, and co-investigators to develop this study and help to monitor our progress through quarterly web conferences.
+Members include: Curtis Bryant, MD, MPH (Proton…

 Partner Organizations